aloys/book-collection/README.md

 This application is simple book collection with CRUD operations on a [**Book**](https://github.com/aloys/book-collection/blob/master/src/main/java/io/lab/biblio/application/model/Book.java) entity, using document based search engine Elasticsearch for persistence.
 The main service [**ElasticsearchServiceImpl**](https://github.com/aloys/book-collection/blob/master/src/main/java/io/lab/biblio/application/service/ElasticsearchServiceImpl.java) is the implementation of this interface: [**ElasticsearchService**](https://github.com/aloys/book-collection/blob/master/src/main/java/io/lab/biblio/application/service/ElasticsearchServiceImpl.java).
+This is a very generic component that is designed to handle any entity type.

 For this Book Collection application, all methods will operate on index named: **library** with type **book**.